 All U.S. citizens traveling to Argentina must pay a Reciprocity Fee of USD$160, paid online to Argentine Migrations prior to departing the U.S. The payment receipt must be presented at the airport before boarding any plane to Argentina.
 This payment is good for multiple entries over the lifetime of your passport, and can be paid by credit or debit card.
 Proof of payment of the Reciprocity Fee must also be shown when entering Argentina over land from a neighboring country.

 Students who are under 18 years old will not be able to obtain a student visa in Argentina.

 For Programs UNDER 90 Days (Intensive Month and Summer programs):

 All U.S. citizens will enter the country on a tourist visa, valid for 90 days, which you will obtain upon arrival to the airport in Buenos Aires.
-You do not need to bring any other documentation with you, however please note that a ?reciprocity fee? of USD$160 will be due upon entering the country at the Ezeiza Airport.
-This payment is good for multiple entries over the lifetime of your passport, and can be paid by U.S. dollars, Argentine pesos, or by credit or debit card.
+You do not need to bring any other documentation with you, however please note that a Reciprocity Fee of USD$160 must be paid online to Argentine Migrations pior to departing the U.S.

 For Programs OVER 90 Days (Semester and Academic Year programs):